Provides tea with lemon syreskader on teeth?

 Hello

-Just read the article on syreskader .
+Read just article about acid injuries.
 I drink approx. 1 liter of tea a day.
-Half of the time pushing my lemon in.
-Can it be also in the long run provide syreskader?
+Half of the aisles pushing I lemon in.
+It can also in the long run give the acid injuries?

-I eat an orange every morning - it would be better for my teeth if I ate melon or similar?
-I am 55 years old and have beautiful teeth.
+I eat an orange every morning – it would be better for my teeth if I ate the melon or the like?
+I am 55 years old and has beautiful teeth.

 Thank you in advance.